-After Eisenhower graduated from high school in 1909, he joined his father and uncle at the Bell Springs Creamery while also moonlighting as a fireman.
+After Eisenhower graduated from high school in 1909, he joined his father and uncle at the Belle Springs Creamery while also moonlighting as a fireman.
 Eisenhower used the money he earned to pay his younger brother Edgar’s tuition at the University of Michigan.
 The brothers had a deal: After two years, they’d switch places—with Edgar then working to support Eisenhower's college education.
 Luckily for Edgar, he never had to live up to his end of the deal.

 After graduation, Eisenhower was stationed in Texas, where he met and started dating 18-year-old Mamie Geneva Doud from Denver, Colorado.
 The couple married nine months later, on July 1, 1916.
 Eisenhower was promoted to first lieutenant on his wedding day.

 For the first few years of Eisenhower's military career, he and Mamie moved from post to post throughout Texas, Georgia, Maryland, Pennsylvania and New Jersey.
 In 1917, Mamie gave birth to the couple's first son, Doud Dwight.
 That same year, the United States entered WWI.
 Although Eisenhower hoped to be commissioned overseas, he was instead appointed to run a tank training center at Camp Colt in Gettysburg, Pennsylvania.
 Throughout the war and afterward, Eisenhower continued to rise through the ranks.
-By 1920 he was promoted to major, after having volunteered for the Tanks Corps, in the War Department's first transcontinental motor convoy, the previous year.
+By 1920, he was promoted to major, after having volunteered for the Tank Corps, in the War Department's first transcontinental motor convoy, the previous year.